BramDriesen/rpi-jenkins-tower-light/README.md

 ```

 ## Light status
-At startup of the scripts all light's and buzzer will be toggled once.
+At startup of the scripts all light's will be toggled once.

 - Solid
     - Red: Some builds have failed